Security-Onion-Solutions/securityonion-docs/new-disk.rst

 Method 3: Make /nsm a symlink to the new logging location
 ---------------------------------------------------------

-Another option is to make ``/nsm`` a symbolic link to the new logging location.
-If doing this after installation, you will need to stop services, move data, and then restart services.
+A variation on Method 2 is to make ``/nsm`` a symbolic link to the new logging location.
 Certain services like AppArmor may need special configuration to handle the symlink.